jonasjohansson/11.igem.se/pages/wiki/project/safety.md

 Because exogenous bacteria can be the source of an inflammatory reaction, it is important to understand how the body reacts to the use of Esther.
 Studies have shown that EcN does not exhibit toxicity after administration to germ-free mice and conventional mice (9).
 It showed anti-inflammatory effects in sepsis-induced mice.
 (10)

 These results, however, do not apply to certain mutations causing immunodeficiency (9), and therefore, it is important to consider the genetic background of the patient before administering Esther.
-[To learn more about EcN, visit our Outlook page!](/wiki/outlook/)
+[To learn more about EcN, visit Outlook!](/wiki/outlook/)

 ![](/static/img/wiki/project/safety-04.png)